gatechain/gatechain-docs/en/README.md

 Revocable Transaction： transaction initiated from Vault Account is revocable transaction, which allows for  revoking to move the asset to “Retrieval Account” during the revocable delay period.
 After that revocable period, transaction can not be revoked.
 Irrevocable Transaction：Transactions initiated from Normal Account.
 It is irreversible once it is confirmed by blockchain.-->

 As an innovative public chain focusing on on-chain asset security, GateChain introduces a number of new concepts.
 GateChain hopes to help users understand GateChain’s security logic more comprehensively by providing the description of the concepts.
-Also, for the consideration of transaction security, GateChain innovatively put forward the identification of address type and transaction type to facilitate the user to effectively identify different account type and transfer type, to avoid user misoperation.
+Also, for the consideration of transaction security, GateChain innovatively put forward the identification of address type and transaction type to facilitate the user to effectively identify different account type and transfer type, to avoid user mis-operation.

 ### GateChain Basic Concepts